 The best way to “terminate” a user with an Add2Exchange Relationship

-Log on as domain admin to Active Directory
+Log on as your admin to AD and Exchange

 Change the password for the termed user

 Remove the user from the managed distribution list Add2Exchange is making a template